saleyn/emmap/README.md

 - `{ok, Pos} = file:position(Mem, Where)` see file:position/2 documentation.
 - `ok = file:close(Mem)`

-Additionally, the read/write operations can be performed by the corresponding functions in the `emmap` module.
+A memory map can be closed either by calling `emmap:close/1` or `file:close/1`.
+When using the `direct` option, and `emmap:close/1` is called, the memory map is not immediately closed, but will get automatically closed when all binaries that reference this memory map are garbage collected.

 ## Atomic operations on the memory mapped file

 The `emmap` application offers a way to do atomic `add`, `sub`, `xchg`, `cas` as well as bitwise `and`, `or`, `xor` operations using `emmap:patomic_*/3` and `emmap:patomic_cas/4` functions.

-Effectively this directly changes the content of the underlying memory and is thread-safe.
+Effectively this directly changes the content of the underlying memory, is thread-safe, and persistent.

 ```erlang
 {ok, OldValue} = emmap:patomic_add(Mem, Position, 1).